dribnet/purvs/README.md

 | 08/06/2020 | Today I started modifying the code to actually create my custom pixel.
 I have an idea to try using recursion to create it, but will need to set aside more time to investigate that.
 I have also attempted to create a more detailed mask of input3, and upped the vibrancy as I felt it was lacking some colour.
 Updated purview_helper as well to hopefully fix that issue.	  |
 | 03/06/2020 | I had an idea to use my photos that are based off Vincent van Gogh paintings, especially if I'm able to create a painter-ly effect with my custom pixel.
 Spent today formatting the photos and creating the 3-tone masks for them each as each image has a fore/middle/background.
 Have yet to touch the code but will be doing that over the next few days.						  |
 | 27/05/2020 | First tests with Project 3.
 I knew that I just wanted to try working with a screenshot I took in Elite: Dangerous a few weeks ago of a sun.
 I also figured, I could just desaturate and slightly modify the levels to make it an appropriate mask, and the end result turns out pretty okay.
 At this time I haven't looked into anything else too much.								   |

-The images above are photos of Wellington CBD algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
-The masks for each photo highlight various objects.
-Replace this text with your own which explains the source of your photos, masking, and applied algorithm.